shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 the 'angle\_degrees=True' argument tells the method that the input angles are in degrees, so require a conversion to radians.

-Move to a predefined named pose
+Plan/move to a predefined named pose
 ~~~~~~~~~~~~~~~~~~~~~~~

 Description